 For business leaders, this allows their message to truly go global.
 It also allows them to start a dialogue with international colleagues that they otherwise would not have been able to communicate with.
-For Lionel Chenet, Digital Communications Director of Europe’s leading precast concrete solutions company, Consolis, Workplace’s auto translate feature has totally transformed the way teamwork happens.
-Before Workplace, there was very limited communication amongst Consolis’ global workforce of 11,000 employees who speak different languages.
-Now, Workplace’s auto translate feature allows Lionel and his employees to collaborate in 25 different languages.
+For Lionel Chenet, Digital Communications Director of Europe’s leading precast concrete solutions company, Consoles, Workplace’s auto-translate feature has totally transformed the way teamwork happens.
+Before Workplace, there was very limited communication amongst Consoles’ global workforce of 11,000 employees who speak different languages.
+Now, Workplace’s auto-translate feature allows Lionel and his employees to collaborate in 25 different languages.

 Meetings are a massive time-drain for every business leader.
 A Harvard Business Review study conducted last year revealed that 72% of a CEO’s time at work is spent in meetings.
 Of those meetings, 38% last longer than an hour.

 Workplace’s Video Chat tool allows people to be present in meetings, without physically having to go between different meeting locations, or even sit in a meeting room.
 Video Chat can host up to 50 people dialling in to a call from the desktop or mobile.
 As such, it’s a great way for team leaders to make remote staff feel included in regular team catch-ups.
 Replacing in-person meetings with video calls, where possible, is a great way to keep the meeting agenda concise and eliminate the loss of time spent travelling to and from the meeting itself.